-Research Design
+171 Research Design

-191 A descriptive research design was adopted.
+172 A descriptive research design was adopted.

-193 Population
+174 Population

-- The target population for this study comprises of all the Senior Secondary School Three (SS 3) students and their teachers in public and private schools - 196 in Rivers State.
+The target population for this study comprises of all the Senior Secondary School Three (SS 3) students and their teachers in public and private schools in Rivers State.

-Sample and Sampling Technique
+179 Sample and Sampling Technique

-The researcher used a sample of 370 participants (60 teachers and 310 students) as the sample for the study which was selected from twelve (12) senior secondary schools from three (3) Local Government Areas in Rivers State.
+180 The researcher used a sample of 370 participants (60 teachers and 310 181 students) as the sample for the study which was selected from twelve (12) 182 senior secondary schools from three (3) Local Government Areas in Rivers State 183 Nigeria.

-Instrumentation
+185 Instrumentation

-The researcher used two research instruments for data collection which are; Students' Perception of Teachers,' Job Performance Questionnaire (SPTJPQ) and Teachers' Perception of School Type and Principals' Leadership Style Ouestionnaire (TPSTPLSO).
-The formats of these instruments were designed by the researcher.
-While Students' Perception of Teachers' Job Performance Questionnaire (SPTJPQ) provided information on how teachers' perform their jobs with a total of 20 items, School Type and Principals' Leadership Style Questionnaire (STPLSQ) elicited information on the impact of school type and principals' leadership style on teachers' job performance with a total of 24 items.
-The two instruments have two sections each namely: section A and B, and their response pattern was based on a four Likert scale of Strongly Agree (SA) with 4 points, Agree (A) with 3 points, Disagree (D) with 2 points and Strongly Disagree (SD) with 1 point.
-The questionnaire was answered by the students.
-The instruments were given to experts to determine their face and content validity whereas the reliability coefficient of 0,74 and 0.92 respectively were obtained for the instruments using Crombach Alpha statistics.
+Two research instruments were used for data collection which are; Students' 186 Perception of Teachers,' Job Performance Questionnaire (SPTJPQ) and 187 188 Teachers' Perception of School Type and Principals' Pattern of Leadership Questionnaire (TPSTPPLQ).
+The formats of these instruments were designed by 189 the researcher.
+While Students' Perception of Teachers' Job Performance 190 Questionnaire (SPTJPQ) provided information on how teachers' perform their 191 192 jobs with a total of 20 items, School Type and Principals' PatternLeadership Questionnaire (STPPLQ) elicited information on the impact of school type and 193 principals' leadership style on teachers' job performance with a total of 24 194 195 items.
+The two instruments have two sections each namely: section A and B, and their response pattern was based on a four Likert scale of Strongly Agree 196 (SA) with 4 points, Agree (A) with 3 points, Disagree (D) with 2 points and 197 Strongly Disagree (SD) with 1 point.
+The questionnaire was answered by the 198 students.
+The instruments were given to experts to determine their face and 199 content validity whereas the reliability coefficient of 0,74 and 0.92 respectively 200 were obtained for the instruments using Crombach Alpha statistics.
+201 202

-Administration of the Instruments
+203 Administration of the Instruments

-The researcher visited the selected schools to secure the consent of the school authorities, and also discussed the relevance of the research before the commencement of data collection.
-The SPTJPQ was administered to the senior secondary school three (SS 3) students whereas the TPSTPLSQ was given to the teachers.
-The two instruments were administer and retrieved with the help of two research assistants who the researcher trained for two weeks prior to the time of administration.
+The Students' Perception of Teachers,' Job Performance Questionnaire (SPTJPQ) was administered to the senior secondary school three (SS 3) students whereas the Teachers' Perception of School Type and Principals' Pattern of Leadership Questionnaire (TPSTPPLQ). was given to the teachers.
+The two instruments were administered and retrieved with the help of two research assistants who the were trained prior to the time of administration of the instrument.

-Method of Data Analysis
+212 Method of Data Analysis